Thank you! We’ve received your message and will contact you soon.

 Flexibility, control, and budget are essential variables in the equation “programmatic direct vs PMP”.
 So, make sure you haven’t forgotten to include them all in your decision-making process.

-Benefits of PMPs for Publishers
+Benefits of PMP Advertising for Publishers

 Private marketplaces are appealing to all sides involved.
-For advertisers, they are the source of premium inventory they can access for a reasonable price.
+For advertisers, they are the source of premium inventory that they can access for a reasonable price.
 As for publishers, the benefits include:

 • Opportunity to earn significantly more than on open auctions, making PMPs a lucrative option for publishers.